algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-This peoject will be made in bubble<sup><a id="2-bis" href="#2">[2]</a></sup>, a no-code platform, and should be compatible with every mobile device.
+This project will be made in Bubble<sup><a id="2-bis" href="#2">[2]</a></sup>, a no-code platform, and should be compatible with every mobile device.
 If this concept is adapted and should be spread around or scaled, then another language would be used to create the application.

-The implementation would mainly concern the front-end as it is a UX project.
+The implementation would mainly concern the front-end, as it is a UX project.
 A back-end would still be implemented.
 However, this one would be smaller than the actual database.
-As it is a proof of concept, quality would be prioritize as quantity.
+As it is a proof of concept, quality would be prioritized over quantity.

 ---